VLTSankalpa/VLTSankalpa/README.md

 - 📊 Exploring Big Data concepts and their applications in AI/ML.
 - 💡 Innovating in the fields of Deep Learning and Network Automation.
+- 🧠 Diving into LLMs and developing cutting-edge NLP applications.

 🤝 **Collaborations**:

-- 🔬 Open to partnerships on Big Data, Deep Learning, and Network Automation research.
+- 🔬 Open to partnerships on Big Data, Deep Learning, NLP, and Network Automation research.

 🔗 **Contact**: